rpastierik/FilmRecipeFinder/README.md

 # Film Recipe Finder

-A desktop application for identifying and managing Fujifilm film simulation recipes from JPEG/RAW photos using EXIF metadata.
+A desktop application for identifying and managing Fujifilm film simulation recipes from JPEG photos using EXIF metadata.

 > ⚠️ **Platform support:** Currently Windows only.
 Linux support coming soon.